TiagoRibeiro25/ER-backup-save/README.md

 ### Installation

-Extract "ER-Auto Backup Save.exe" to any folder of your choice.
-Keep in mind that this script will automatically create a folder named "backup saves" in the same folder as the executable.
+Extract "ER-Auto Backup Save.exe" and "settings.ini" to any folder of your choice.
+Keep in mind that this script will automatically create a folder named "backup saves" in the same folder as these two files.

 ### Usage